 Eventually, turtleneck outfits entered sportswear; they made their way onto Gibson Girl necklines and the wardrobes of intellectuals on the Left Bank of Paris; they became a visual shorthand for individual freedom and a go-to look for the women’s liberation movement and activists of color.
 Remember that iconic 1971 photo of Gloria Steinem and Dorothy Pitman Hughes?

 The turtleneck has been busy, baby.
-And while this is just about the time when we hit our winter breaking point, we can always look to turtlenecks as a versatile clothing staple that can take us from fall through spring, styled for freezing temps and 60-degree days alike.
+And while this is just about the time when we start to panic about assembling a strong fall wardrobe, we can always look to turtlenecks as a versatile clothing staple that can take us from fall through spring, styled for freezing temps and 60-degree days alike.
 Perhaps you’re bicoastal and still haven’t mastered the art of layering for East Coast frost, but don’t have room for more than a few massive puffers in our closet (same).
-Maybe you’ve been out here sucking icicles off the veranda for a while, you unhinged Midwesterner, and want a few more turtleneck styling ideas to inspire you.
+Maybe you’ve been out here sucking icicles off the veranda for a while, you unhinged Midwesterner, and want a few more turtleneck styling ideas to inspire you as the temps begin to drop in September.
 Whatever you need, tell it to the turtleneck, your one-stop shop for warmth and ‘tude.

-Whether you have a small budget, or many clams; whether you’re seeking a new skirt, suit, or dress to pair with your favorite turtleneck, here are 10 ways for every gender to style a turtleneck, the coolest piece of cold-weather apparel for a date, the office, the dog park, or sitting on top of a bearskin rug in nothing else but your 1980s Soviet undies.
+Whether you have a small budget, or many clams; whether you’re seeking a new skirt, suit, or dress to pair with your favorite turtleneck, here are 10 ways for every gender to style a turtleneck, the coolest piece of cold-weather apparel for a date, the office, the dog park, or sitting on top of a bearskin rug in nothing else but your John Deere thong.

 Streetwear casual turtlenecks